 FASD Summer Camp Scholarship Application

-MOFAS is proud to announce a summer camp scholarship opportunity for families impacted by Fetal Alcohol Spectrum Disorders (FASD).
-Due to a generous grant from the Pohlad Family Foundation, MOFAS has the opportunity to help eligible families pay for residential summer camp opportunities.
+MOFAS has been proud to offer summer camp scholarships annually for families impacted by Fetal Alcohol Spectrum Disorders (FASD).
+Thanks to a generous grant from the Pohlad Family Foundation, MOFAS has the opportunity to help eligible families pay for residential summer camp opportunities.
 There are several camps families can choose from; MOFAS does not endorse any camp.

 - The selected camp program must be residential of more than 2 nights AND have current accreditation from the American Camp Association (ACA).
 Go to http://find.acacamps.org to search for accredited camps and see the step-by-step instructions below.